 New Hampshire Filing Due Date: The State of New Hampshire does not impose a personal income tax, but it does have an Interest and Dividends (I&D) Tax.
 The I&D Tax applies to individuals and fiduciaries with gross interest/dividends income above a certain level.
-I&D tax returns are due by April 15 — or by the 15th day of the 4th month following the end of the taxable year (for fiscal year filers).
+I&D tax returns are due by April 15, in most years — or by the 15th day of the 4th month following the end of the taxable year (for fiscal year filers).

 Extended Deadline with New Hampshire Tax Extension: New Hampshire offers a 7-month extension, which moves the I&D filing deadline from April 15 to November 15 (for calendar year filers).